corda/corda-docs-portal/content/en/tutorials/corda/5.0-dev-preview-1/os/build-basic-cordapp/c5-basic-cordapp-state.md

    cd cordapp-template-kotlin
    ```

-5. After you clone the CorDapp template, open the `cordapp-template-kotlin` in [IntelliJ IDEA](https://www.jetbrains.com/idea/).
+5. After you clone the CorDapp template, open the `corda5-cordapp-template-kotlin` in [IntelliJ IDEA](https://www.jetbrains.com/idea/).

    If you don't know how to open a CorDapp in IntelliJ, see the documentation on [Running a sample CorDapp](../run-demo-cordapp.html#open-the-sample-cordapp-in-intellij-idea).